Meet the Speakers

 Hayle Boyle

 Hayle Boyle, PT, DPT, MHA, is an injury prevention coordinator at NYU Langone Hospital—Suffolk, where she leads community-based initiatives to reduce injuries and improve public health outcomes.
 With over eight years of clinical experience as a physical therapist, she applies evidence-based strategies to advance injury prevention across diverse populations.
 Hayle leads a grant-funded recreational boating safety initiative in collaboration with Safe States, focused on reducing boating-related injuries and fatalities through education, data-driven strategies, and community outreach.
 She also serves as the trauma survivors network coordinator and is an active member of the Trauma Center Association of America (TCAA) Injury Prevention Committee.
-Outside of work, she enjoys running, spending time with her family and golden retriever, and boating on the Great South Bay. safestates.org
+Outside of work, she enjoys running, spending time with her family and golden retriever, and boating on the Great South Bay. nyulangone.org

 Senior Product Owner | Naval Information Warfare Center Pacific